-Since the required composite for an asset owner is based on the total fund, any terminated portfolios (i.e., investments) must be included in total fund performance through the day the assets are last managed.
+Because the required composite for an asset owner is based on the total fund, any terminated portfolios (i.e., investments) must be included in total fund performance through the day the assets are last managed.
 If there is more than one total fund in a composite and if any of them are terminating, then this requirement is applicable.
-For any additional composites the asset owner chooses to create, any portfolios being terminated must also be excluded from the composites through the last day the assets are managed.
+For any additional composites the asset owner chooses to create, any portfolios being terminated must also be included in the composites through the last day the assets are managed.

 3.A.7 PORTFOLIOS MUST NOT be switched from one COMPOSITE to another unless documented changes to a PORTFOLIO'S investment mandate, objective, or strategy or the redefinition of the COMPOSITE makes it appropriate.
 The historical performance of the PORTFOLIO MUST remain with the original COMPOSITE.

-For an asset owner, the required composite(s) include all total funds managed.
-If the asset owner chooses to create additional composites representing an asset class or strategy within the total fund, this provision is applicable.
+For an asset owner, the required composite(s) includes all total funds managed.
+This provision is applicable if the asset owner chooses to create a composite that includes more than one total applicable if the asset owner chooses to create a composite that includes more than one total fund.
+If the asset owner chooses to create additional composites representing an asset class or strategy within the total fund, this provision is also applicable.

-3.A.8 For periods beginning on or after 1 January 2010, a CARVE-OUT MUST NOT be included in a COMPOSITE unless the CARVE-OUT is managed separately with its own cash balance.
+- 3.A.8 For periods beginning on or after 1 January 2010, a CARVE-OUT MUST NOT be included in a COMPOSITE unless the CARVE-OUT is managed separately with its own cash balance.
 The term "carve-out" may be a term that is not familiar to an asset owner.
 As defined in the GIPS standards, a carve-out is a portion of a portfolio that is by itself representative of a distinct investment strategy.
 It is used to create a track record for a narrower mandate from a multi-strategy portfolio managed to a broader mandate.
 For periods beginning on or after 1 January 2010, a carve-out must be managed separately with its own cash balance and there can be no cash allocation.
 The concept of carve-outs applies to an asset owner if it is choosing to create an additional composite for one or more of the underlying strategies within the total fund.
-If the asset owner is only creating the required composite(s) for total fund(s), the requirements relating to carveouts are not applicable since cash as well as all other assets of the total fund are already included in the composite(s).
-Please refer to the preceding Additional Composites section and the Guidance Statement on the Treatment of Carve-Outs.

-3.A.9 If the FIRM sets a minimum asset level for PORTFOLIOS to be included in a COMPOSITE, the FIRM MUST NOT include PORTFOLIOS below the minimum asset level in that COMPOSITE.
+If the asset owner is creating only the required composite(s) for the total fund(s), the requirements relating to carve-outs are not applicable because cash as well as all other assets of the total fund are already included in the composite(s).
+Please refer to the preceding Additional Composites section and the Guidance Statement on the Treatment of Carve-Outs. - 3.A.9 If the FIRM sets a minimum asset level for PORTFOLIOS to be included in a COMPOSITE, the FIRM MUST NOT include PORTFOLIOS below the minimum asset level in that COMPOSITE.
 Any changes to a COMPOSITE-specific minimum asset level MUST NOT be applied retroactively.